 CNO does not provide education programs, but we are engaging with our academic partners regarding continuing education for NPs.

-Entry level NP education programs will incorporate clinical placements, simulation, labs, etc., to integrate learning opportunities across the lifespan and practice settings.
+Entry-level NP education programs will incorporate clinical placements, simulation, labs and so on, to integrate learning opportunities across patient populations and practice settings.

 A 2015 NP practice analysis study commissioned by CCRNR was the catalyst for exploring this regulatory framework.
-Results showed that regardless of clinical practice setting or patient population, NPs were using similar competencies (knowledge, skill and judgement) in their nursing practice regardless of the patient population they are caring for.
-As a result, consistent NP entry-level competencies for Adult, Primary Health care and Pediatric patient populations were developed and supported by CNO Council in 2022.
+Results showed that regardless of clinical practice setting or patient population, NPs were using similar competencies (knowledge, skill and judgment) in their nursing practice.
+As a result, consistent NP entry-level competencies for Adult, Primary Health Care and Pediatric patient populations were developed and supported by CNO Council in 2022.

 In 2024, a separate national NP Practice Analysis study was conducted to gather current evidence on relevant NP practice within patient populations and practice settings.
 About 12.5% of NPs across Canada participated in this voluntary national survey.
 Results from the 2024 NP practice analysis highlight that Canadian NPs continue to use similar foundational, entry-to-practice competencies regardless of their patient population or practice setting.